iamnotsharath/KingCountyHousingPrices/README.md

 comprehensive and diverse set of variables for analyzing housing prices and understanding the underlying factors affecting property values in the region.
 Need to verify which of the predictive model works

+In this project we try to predict the housing prices by experimenting with various probablisitc models